 Step 2: Technical Screen

-Step 3: On-Site Round
+Step 3: On-Site or Virtual On-Site Interviews

 Product case study questions assess your ability to use data to influence product decisions.
 Typically, these questions ask about feature changes, metrics anomalies, measuring product success and/or product improvements.